-US Fed's top banking regulator says he will step down early
+US Fed's Top Banking Regulator Says He Will Step Down Early

-The US federal Reserve's top banking regulator announced his early resignation Monday, avoiding a confrontation with President-elect Donald trump who can now pick his replacement.
+Washington: The US federal Reserve's top banking regulator announced his early resignation yesterday, avoiding a confrontation with President-elect Donald trump who can now pick his replacement.

-Michael Barr, the Fed's vice chair for banking supervision, said in a statement that he will step down from his management role by February 28 at the latest -- around 18 months before his term was set to expire in July, 2026.
+Michael Barr (pictured), the Fed's vice chair for banking supervision, said in a statement that he will step down from his management role by February 28 at the latest -- around 18 months before his term was set to expire in July, 2026.

 Barr, who was nominated by outgoing Democratic President Joe Biden, said he will remain as a Federal Reserve governor, a role that gives him a permanent vote on the US central bank's powerful interest rate-setting committee.